Tail-GAN: Learning to Simulate Tail Risk Scenarios: Numerical experiments with synthetic data

-Compared with {\TGAN}, the presented supervised learning framework has several disadvantages, which we illustrate in a set of empirical studies.
+where $\mathbb{P}_G^{(n)}$ is the empirical measure of $n$ samples drawn from $\mathbb{P}_G$, and $\mathbf{p}_j$ are samples under the measure $\mathbb{P}_r$ ($j=1,2,\ldots,n$).
+The optimization problem \eqref{eq:generator_supervised2} is a supervised learning problem.
+Compared with {\TGAN}, this setting has several disadvantages.
 The first issue is the bottleneck in statistical accuracy.
 When using $\mathbb{P}_r^{(n)}$ as the guidance for supervised learning, as indicated in \eqref{eq:generator_supervised2}, it is not possible for the $\alpha$-VaR and $\alpha$-ES values of the simulated price scenarios $\mathbb{P}_G$ to improve on the sampling error of the empirical $\alpha$-VaR and $\alpha$-ES values estimated with the $n$ samples.
 In particular, ES is very sensitive to tail events, and the empirical estimate of ES may not be stable even with 10,000 samples.
 The second issue concerns the limited ability in generalization.
 A generator constructed via supervised learning tends to mimic the exact patterns in the input financial scenarios $\mathbb{P}_r^{(n)}$, instead of generating new scenarios that are equally realistic compared to the input financial scenarios under the evaluation of the score function.

-We proceed to compare the performance of {\TGAN} with that of a Generator-Only Model (GOM) according to \eqref{eq:generator_supervised2}, from the point of view of both statistical accuracy and generalization ability.
-The detailed setup is provided in Appendix \ref{app:onlyG}.